 Do most kitchens have a jar of seasoning salt (or as I recently learned, Seasoned Salt is what it is actually named) tucked away somewhere?
 Or maybe not even tucked away.
 For you it might be front and center.
-For years, I didn’t – it was a deep suspicion of the ingredients that held me back as well as the rather “generic” flavor.
+For years, I didn’t.
+See, I had a deep suspicion of some of the ingredients and that held me back as well as the rather “generic” flavor.

 It was my son, though, that really clued me into seasoning salt.
 See, he doesn’t really use recipes, he just “wings” it and relies on seasoning salt to jazz up all kinds of things.
-He’s worked at that a little seasoning salt can do wonders on things like hamburgers, chicken, steak or just about anything grilled.
+He’s worked at restaurants and learned that a little seasoning salt can do wonders on things like burgers, chicken, steak or just about anything grilled.
 He also sprinkles it on things that he breads and fries, like chicken (his girlfriend is responsible for that and I have yet to taste it but I hear its awesome) and he really likes it sprinkled over all kinds of potatoes, from baked to french fries to hashbrowns.

 - 1/4 cup salt